knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsStripeApi.md

 <a name="paystripeinvoice"></a>
 # **PayStripeInvoice**
-> void PayStripeInvoice (ModelStripePaymentRequest request)
+> void PayStripeInvoice (StripePaymentRequest request)

 Pay with a single use token